List of Ang Probinsyano characters: Lolit Fajardo-Corpuz

-Nanding's wife; Glen and Brenda's mother.
+Nanding's wife and Glen and Brenda's mother.
 She doesn't approve of Glen's work as a police officer.
 She always gets stressed every time Glen goes on a mission, which sometimes results in her blood pressure increasing too high.
 She and her family later leave the series to return to their hometown, to help her recover from her illness.